Ajay-Thomas/Chess-Master/README.md

 # Chess

-This is chess game which  allow computer to think and play
+This is chess game built using Alpha Beta pruning algorithm to allow the computer to choose its move and play.

-Artificial algorithm is alpha-beta